A posteriori error estimates via equilibrated fluxes 2021/2022

 1. the Laplace equation

-2. the stationary linear convection–diffusion–reaction equation
+2. the stationary linear advection–diffusion–reaction equation

 3. the Stokes problem